 Report cards are not issued at MEMS.
-All information with regard to your child's grades can be obtained through the parent portal.
-All grades should essentially represent a measure of the performance by the student in a given subject.
+All information regarding your child's grades can be obtained through the Parent Portal.
+All grades should represent a measure of the student's performance in each subject.
 Parents/Guardians are urged to discuss the grades with their children.